0FFMIND/SummerController/Readme.md

-# THE SOURCE CODE was intented to be PRIVATE, only process recorded.
+# THE SOURCE CODE was intented to be PRIVATE
+-only process recorded-
 ***
 -2023/7/18-
 Tasks: Initialize Project Settings